 Let us paint you a picture.
-A cosy cracked leather chesterfield armchair; a roaring fire; a dark corner lit by candles; and you, clutching a LARGE glass of red, nibbling on a cheese board.
-Have we just painted the most idyllic evening?
+A cracked leather chesterfield armchair; a roaring fire; a dark corner lit by candles; and you, clutching a LARGE glass of red, nibbling on a cheese board.
+Could this be the most idyllic scene possible on a wintry eve?
 We think so.
-Get ready to turn that picture into a reality at these hella cosy London wine bars.
+Get ready to turn that picture into a reality at these hella atmospheric London wine bars.

 44-46 Cranbourn Street, London, WC2H 7AN